Bishop-Phelps Type Scalarization for Vector Optimization in Real Topological-Linear Spaces: Conclusions

 \section{Conclusions}

-It is well-known that several scalarizing functions used in sca\-larization methods in vector optimization and in the treatment of optimization problems under uncertainty admit certain cone representation and cone monotonicity properties (e.g., methods in the sense of Gerstewitz \cite{Gerstewitz1983,Gerstewitz1984}; Kasimbeyli \cite{Kasimbeyli2010, Kasimbeyli2013}; Pascoletti and Serafini \cite{PascolettiSerafini1984}; Zaffaroni \cite{Zaffaroni2003}).
-In the general framework of real topological-linear spaces, our paper provides new insights into the relationships between a vector optimization problem based on an original (convex) cone, an updated vector optimization problem based on an enlarging / dilating cone of Bishop-Phelps type, and scalar optimization problems involving (Bishop-Phelps type) cone representing and cone monotone scalarizing functions.
+It is well-known that several scalarizing functions used in sca\-larization methods in vector optimization and in the treatment of optimization problems under uncertainty admit certain cone-representation and cone-monotonicity properties (e.g., methods in the sense of Gerstewitz \cite{Gerstewitz1983,Gerstewitz1984}; Kasimbeyli \cite{Kasimbeyli2010, Kasimbeyli2013}; Pascoletti and Serafini \cite{PascolettiSerafini1984}; Zaffaroni \cite{Zaffaroni2003}).
+In the general framework of real topological-linear spaces, our paper provides new insights into the relationships between a vector optimization problem based on an original (convex) cone, an updated vector optimization problem based on an enlarging / dilating cone of Bishop-Phelps type, and scalar optimization problems involving (Bishop-Phelps type) cone-representing and cone-monotone scalarizing functions.
 Thus, our new scalarization results with respect to the concepts of weak efficiency and different types of proper efficiency (e.g., in the sense of Benson; Borwein; Henig; Hurwicz) are useful for several established scalarization methods in vector optimization.

-In future research, we like to derive Bishop-Phelps type scalarization results for approximate solutions of vector optimization problems in real topological-linear spaces, which would extend recent scalarization results obtained by Garc\'{i}a-Casta\~{n}o, Melguizo-Padial and Parzanese \cite{CastanoEtAl2023}.
+In future research, we would like to derive Bishop-Phelps type scalarization results for approximate solutions of vector optimization problems in real topological-linear spaces, which would extend recent scalarization results obtained by Garc\'{i}a-Casta\~{n}o, Melguizo-Padial and Parzanese \cite{CastanoEtAl2023}.
 Moreover, the derivation of duality statements for such vector optimization problems based on Bishop-Phelps type scalarization is of interest (see also Kasimbeyli and Karimi \cite{KasimbeyliKarimi2021}).